How do you soundproof and muffle the engine compartment in a boat?

 Less energy loss through noise and vibrations can improve the boat's efficiency.

-Reduced noise emissions to the surroundings
+Reduced noise emissions in the surrounding area